 pdf (68 kB)

-RWU is a University of Applied Sciences in one of the strongest economic regions in Europe.
-The range of courses offered in the fields of engineering, IT, business, social work and healthcare is characterised by a strong practical orientation and close contact between all actors.
-On the modern campus of RWU, students can test and expand their potential and shape the future through interdisciplinary dialogue.
+RWU is a university of applied sciences in one of the strongest economic regions in Europe.
+Courses are offered in fields ranging from engineering, IT, and business to social studies and healthcare.
+The degree programs are characterized by a high degree of practical, real-world orientation and close cooperation between all involved.
+On RWU's friendly campus, students can test and expand their potential and shape the future through interdisciplinary dialogue.

-Around 3,500 young people from all over the world study at RWU.
-Partner universities on all continents provide valuable experience abroad.
-Studying at RWU is more than just acquiring knowledge: This is where talents are discovered and fostered, where personalities grow, and where friendships for life are developed.
+Around 3,800 young people from all over the world study at RWU.
+Partner universities on every continent offer valuable experience abroad.
+Studying at RWU is more than just acquiring knowledge: This is where talents are discovered and fostered, where personalities bloom, and where life-long friendships start.

 download RWU Organigramm